coderitter/knight-validation/README.md

 misfits.length == 1
 ```

-A misfit contains the following informations by default.
+A misfit contains the following information.

 ```typescript
 // The name of the constraint that resulted in the misfit